google/or-tools/ortools/sat/doc/index.md

 ## C\# code samples

-The C\# code implements the same interface as the python code, with a **CpModel**, and a **CpSolver** class.
+The C\# code implements the same interface as the Python code, with a **CpModel**, and a **CpSolver** class.